Come Morning (film)

 Come Morning is a dramatic thriller written and directed by Derrick Sims, who also was the cinematographer.
 The independent film was shot near Kingsland, Arkansas in Cleveland County.
 Come Morning premiered October 21, 2012 at the Austin Film Festival.

 The film won a special jury award for cinematography at the 2013 Oxford Film Festival and the Best of Fest Award at the Charles B. Pierce Film Festival.
 Produced by Fabled Motion Pictures, which Sims owns with a partner, the film was given a limited theatrical release in November 2013.

 Plot

 Arkansas, November 1973, Frank and his grandson, D, go on an afternoon hunt.
-Just before dusk, the two hunters wander into the darkening woods to track down their kill.
+Just before dusk, they wander into the darkening woods to track down their kill.
 To their horror, they find that instead of a deer, they’ve shot their trespassing neighbor, Marion Mitchell.

 With a history of land disputes with the Mitchells fresh on Frank’s mind, he tells his grandson that they have to hide the body deep in the woods.
 As the night draws on, Frank and the boy find themselves only deeper in darkness.
 Soon the lines between good and evil are no longer clear.
 D begins to question if all will really be okay, come morning.